LDS Scouting Resources

 Guide to Safe Scouting

-One of the most important resources that ANY Scouting leader can utilize is the Guide to Safe Scouting.
-This contains guidelines and policies that leaders should use when planning Scouting activities.
+One of the most important resources that ANY Scouting leader can utilize is the Guide to Safe Scouting, which contains guidelines and policies for use in planning Scouting activities.
 For example, did you know that paintball and lazertag are prohibited activities?
 Do you know how to operate a safe swimming or boating activity?
 These topics and many more are covered in this must-have document.
 Available at Scout Shops, Volunteer Service Centers, and online by clicking here.

 LDS Church updates safety resources